cam39porter/thesis/deliverables/project-proposal.md

 * Each of the factors contain multiple terms.
 These terms are additive.

+### Algorithm

+> The schematic taxonomy can be translated into an algorithm and represented with a mathematical expression.
+This section describes that mathematical expression.

 ### Correlation Analysis

 > In our holistic ecosystem-approach, correlations can indicate predictive relationships.
 The analysis remains agnostic about the form of the relationship and does not assume correlation implies causation (*“cum hoc ergo propter hoc”*) [(Novametrics, 7)](#novametrics-trafficking).